 1. Login to Practice Protect Admin, Web Apps > Office365 Federation app.
 On the Authentication Method, Select Token-Based Authentication.

-2. Copy and paste the value/output that was created from the steps above to these fields (Directory ID, Client ID, Client Secret)
+2. Copy and paste the value/output that was created from the steps above to these fields Directory (tenant) ID, Application (Client) ID, and Client Secret Key

 3. Go to Provisioning